 It is often believed that environment and management determine whether cattle become infected with liver fluke.
 However, like many other traits the genetic makeup of cattle also determines their ability to fight off liver fluke infection.
 Ground breaking Irish research has revealed large variability in the prevalence of liver fluke infection (ranging from 0 to 75%) among the progeny of sires in liver fluke infected herds (Figure 9.2.1.).
-Furthermore, 1% of the inter-animal variability in liver fluke infection.
+Furthermore, 1% of the inter-animal variability in liver fluke infection is controlled by the genetic ability of cattle to resist (i.e., fight off) liver fluke infection.
 Although the transmissible genetic variability for liver fluke infection is relatively small, it is similar to fertility which has improved through breeding.
 Up to half of the performance gains that have been achieved in fertility traits over the past 20 years have been due to genetic improvement, despite the low heritability of fertility traits.
 The benefit of breeding is that it is permanent and cumulative.
 Therefore, animal breeding is a sustainable way to reduce the prevalence of liver fluke in herds which will compliment traditional control strategies.